 This may sound grim, but it is necessary to discuss any last wishes your service member may have prior to a deployment.
 Tragedy can strike at any time, but communication is often more difficult during deployment.
 Now is the time to make challenging decisions regarding life support, funeral wishes, and preferred burial location.
 This uncomfortable conversation will prevent a spouse from making grief-stricken decisions during a tragic time.
 It is also important for close friends and family to know your service member is deployed and that they might be called on in a time of need.

-For a detailed deployment preparedness list, visit Military OneSource and review the DoD Military Deployment Guide.
+For a detailed deployment preparedness list, visit Military OneSource and review their Deployment Resources.

 Deployment can be an overwhelming time when you feel you have more questions then you know what to do with.
 Fortunately, there are resources provided right here on our site, and through our MyMilitaryLife mobile app, to answer some of those questions.
 Additional resources are available through your family center, Military OneSource, and your service member’s Command.
 You will often find the most important resources during a deployment are other military families!
 Be sure you find and connect with other families who are also experiencing a deployment.
 This network of support will prove to be invaluable.
 Here are six resources to help you find deployment related information and support.

 - Military OneSource is a web based resource provided by the Department of Defense.
 MilitaryOneSource provides information for nearly every phase of military life, to include a wide variety of deployment resources and information.
 The site can also direct you to free non-medical counseling.